 - Breaks keep your mind focused

 - What do you do during a Pomodoro break?

 - What are the best apps to keep track of time?

 The Pomodoro Technique is a time management strategy created by a man named Francesco Cirillo in the late 1980s.

 He, just like many of us, struggled to focus on his studies.
 So, he committed himself to study for just a short period of time.

 Francesco came up with the name “Pomodoro Technique” because he used a tomato-shaped timer to keep track of time as he studied in college.
 And “Pomodoro” is the Italian word for tomato.

 1. Pick an item off your to-do list

 Before you start this method, you should have already made an organized to-do list that lists out tasks from least to most important, so you know where to start.

-I like to use a to-do list organizer, like this app called Trello.
 But, nothing beats a physical planner!
 If you’re looking for a new planner, I recommend checking out this planner!
 I buy these types of planners every single year!